NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Once the framework has determined which PODs are able to run given the model data, it prepares the necessary environment variables, including directory paths and the requested variable names (as defined in ``src/filedlist_$convention.jsonc``) for PODs' operation.

-- Actually, at this step, the framework also checks the PODs' observational/supporting data under ``inputdata/obs_data/``.
-If the directory of any of the PODs in ``pod_list`` is missing, the framework would just *crash* with error messages showing on the terminal.
+- At this step, the framework also checks the PODs' observational/supporting data under ``inputdata/obs_data/``.
+If the directory of any of the PODs in ``pod_list`` is missing, the framework would terminate with error messages showing on the terminal.
 Note that the framework only checks the presence of the directory, but not the files therein.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^